 - whether your child smokes, drinks alcohol, or takes recreational drugs (this usually applies to older teenagers)

 Why is eating before surgery an issue?
 Because the body normally has reflexes that prevent food from being aspirated (or inhaled) into the lungs when it's swallowed or regurgitated (thrown up).
-But anesthetic medications can suspend these reflexes, which could cause food to become inhaled into the lungs if there is vomiting or regurgitation under anesthesia.
-Sometimes, though, the anesthesiologist will say it's OK to drink clear liquids or take specific medications a few hours before surgery.
+But anesthetic medicines can suspend these reflexes, which could cause food to become inhaled into the lungs if there is vomiting or regurgitation under anesthesia.
+Sometimes, though, the anesthesiologist will say it's OK to drink clear liquids or take specific medicines a few hours before surgery.

 To ensure your child's safety during the surgery, it's extremely important to answer all of the anesthesiologist's questions as honestly and thoroughly as possible.
 Things that may seem harmless could interact with or affect the anesthesia and how your child reacts to it.